nextcloud/documentation/admin_manual/installation/source_installation.rst

 On a machine running a pristine Ubuntu 16.04 LTS server, you have two options:

-To install the Nextcloud `Snap Package <http://snapcraft.io/>`_, run the following command in a terminal::
+You can either install the Nextcloud `Snap Package <http://snapcraft.io/>`_, just run the following command in a terminal::

     sudo snap install nextcloud

-Install the required and recommended modules for a typical Nextcloud installation, using Apache and MariaDB, by issuing the following commands in a terminal::
+Or you can use .deb packages to install the required and recommended modules for a typical Nextcloud installation, using Apache and MariaDB, by issuing the following commands in a terminal::